-Skype Interviews
+Virtual Interviews

-Skype interviews are becoming more and more popular among employers.
-Skype interviews enable a more diverse pool of applicants and are very inexpensive to implement.
+Virtual interviews have become part of the general interview process among employers.
+Virtual interviews enable a more diverse pool of applicants and are very inexpensive to implement.
 It decreases the cost of traveling for interviewers and interviewees.
 While the interview can be conducted in the comforts of your own home, there are a few things to keep in mind to ensure a successful interview.

-A Skype interview is no different from a phone interview and an in-person interview.
-Before scheduling Skype interviews, review your online presence.
-Make sure your profile picture and user name are professional.
+A virtual interview is no different from a phone interview and an in-person interview.
+Before scheduling virtual interviews, review your online presence.
+Make sure your profile picture and username are appropriate for all audiences.
 This will be the interviewer's first and sometimes last impression of you.
-Familiarize yourself with the Skype program prior to the interview.
+Familiarize yourself with the virtual platform prior to the interview.
 Always practice ahead of time with someone to work on speaking and looking right into the camera.
 This will also give you an opportunity to test your interview outfit and background, as they may read differently on screen.

-Choosing an adequate location and adjusting environment settings are a must prior to your Skype interview.
+Choosing an adequate location and adjusting environment settings are a must prior to your virtual interview.
 Search for a quiet room with little to no distraction at all and make sure to adjust the thermostat to a comfortable temperature.

 Also, make sure to test your equipment and connection ahead of time.
 Confirm that your environment and connections are appropriate and stable.
 Be sure to also test the microphone and webcam, so you may make volume and camera positioning adjustments ahead of time.
 If your built-in microphone creates echo, try an external microphone for better sound.
 Arrange your chair to create the optimal "screen-shot" of yourself, preferably with your head and shoulders in the screen.
-Be conscious of what's behind you on the walls and on screen; make sure it's reflective of your job position and professionalism.
+Be conscious of what's behind you on the walls and on screen; minimize distractions.
 Lastly, position lighting in the most flattering form; you don't want to appear as a dark shadow during the interview.
-Lighting should be position in front of the screen, shining at you, not behind you.
+Lighting should be positioned in front of the screen, shining at you, not behind you.
 Furthermore, it is important to eliminate all distractions to minimize interruptions in the interview such as closing additional browsers, reminders, and windows with running programs on your computer.

-During your interview, dress professionally, from head to toe.
-This will put you in the mindset of a formal and professional setting.
+During your interview, dress neatly, from head to toe.
+This will put you in the mindset of a formal and workplace setting.
 The interviewer may also ask you to stand up or you may need to reposition your webcam or adjust the lighting, so you don't want to be caught off guard with pajama bottoms and a dress shirt.
 Furthermore, give the interviewer or staff your phone number ahead of time in case of a connection failure to proceed with a standard phone interview.
-Prevent over-use of hand gestures and maintain proper posture and body language.
+Prevent overuse of hand gestures and maintain proper posture and body language.
 Although, it may be acceptable for hand gestures and movements in an in-person interview, over-usage of hand gestures and body movements creates crowding on screen and make you look extremely busy.
 Despite our natural tendency to look at the interviewer on the screen to make eye contact, make sure you look at the camera instead of the screen.
 If you find the image of yourself distracting, cover it.
 Lastly, be engaging and remember to smile during the interview.
-Be sure to thank the interviewer for their time and ask interviewer for their contact information for follow-ups or any additional questions that you may have.
+Be sure to thank the interviewer for their time and ask for their contact information for follow-ups or any additional questions that you may have.